GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>sbaSmallBusiness</td>
 <td>string</td>
-<td>NAICS Code Whether or not the NAICS Code is indicated as an SBA small business </td>
+<td>Whether or not the NAICS Code is indicated as an SBA small business</td>
 </tr>

 <tr>